w0rm/gulp-svgstore/README.md

 Combine svg files into one with `<symbol>` elements.
 Read more about this in [CSS Tricks article](http://css-tricks.com/svg-symbol-good-choice-icons/).

+If you need similar plugin for grunt, I encourage you to check [grunt-svgstore](https://github.com/FWeinb/grunt-svgstore).

 ## Caution:

 This is still incomplete and api may be changed anytime.